GHostlyFOX/test-timescale-db/README.md

 ---

-### B. InfluxDB
+### B. InfluxDB v3

 **1. Setup:**
-- Make sure you have a running InfluxDB instance (v2.x).
+- Make sure you have a running InfluxDB v3 instance.
-- Follow the instructions in `influxdb_setup.txt` to create a bucket (e.g., `nginx_logs`), an organization, and an API token.
+- Follow the instructions in `influxdb_setup.txt` to create a database and an API token.

 **2. Run the Importer:**
-- Update the `.env` file with your InfluxDB URL, token, organization, and bucket name.
+- Update the `.env` file with your InfluxDB v3 URL, token, organization (if applicable), and database name.
 - Run the script:
   ```bash
   php influxdb_importer.php